Updated for Patch 2.8

 On a more complex note, he also enables the possibility of double vape setups, detailed in the links below.

-Sadly, Thoma may occasionally steal vapes from Hu Tao.
+Sadly, Thoma may occasionally steal vapes from Hu Tao due to his additional Pyro application combined.
 This can result in a DPS loss.
+This also means Yelan cannot be used in place of Xingqiu, as she does not provide sufficient Hydro application.

 – Combo used (N1C is recommended to prevent vape steals)